cc-archive/foundation-policy-engagement/README.md

 Creative Commons will create systemic tools out of lessons from existing policies in order promote open policy adoption within philanthropic foundations.
 We began a listening process with foundations through an earlier project.
 We will extend that process and develop a website or portal on the CC website dedicated to open licensing needs of foundation staff and grantees.
 The website will include the following types of resources, with a specific focus for foundation staff and foundation grantees:

--licensing how-to guides for foundation staff and grantees;
+* licensing how-to guides for foundation staff and grantees;
--best practices for marking/attribution;
+* best practices for marking/attribution;
 -benefits to open licensing;
 -case studies of existing foundation open policies;
 -database of existing IP policy texts from existing foundation policies;